Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Mayonnaise and butter

-Aside from extra virgin olive oil, we love them with our vegan mayo as a dip and, in rare cases, with melted butter or dairy-free vegan butter.
+Aside from extra virgin olive oil, we love them with our vegan mayo as a dip and, in rare cases, with melted or dairy-free vegan butter.

 Health benefits of artichokes